GCSE English Literature: Conflict Poetry

 Key Poets and Poems

-In the GCSE curriculum, students may encounter a variety of poets who tackle the theme of conflict.
-Some notable examples include:
+In the GCSE curriculum, students may encounter a range of poets known for their contributions to the theme of conflict.
+Some notable poets include:

-When studying conflict poetry, students should consider the following elements:
+When analyzing conflict poetry, students should consider the following techniques:

 Conclusion